 “If you want to know how the Dead was built, this is where you would go… the Archive tells the whole story.”

 - Mickey Hart in Rolling Stone Magazine April 1, 2010

-Additional band records still in use by Grateful Dead Productions and its agents will eventually complete the original bequest of the band.
+Additional band records still in use by Grateful Dead Productions will eventually complete the original bequest of the band.
 Lacunae in any large archive are to be expected.
-We anticipate filling those gaps with additional targeted accessions—both digital and physical—to the larger Archive.
-Our intention is to add to and develop the collections by actively acquiring materials from a wide range of donors, including Dead Heads, in order to create an archive that reflects the diversity, power, and multifaceted nature of the Grateful Dead phenomenon.
-That process is already well underway, as noted by the following new collections that have recently found a home at UCSC:
+We anticipate filling those gaps with additional targeted accessions to the larger Archive.
+Our intention is to add to and develop the collections by actively acquiring materials from a wide range of donors in order to create an archive that reflects the diversity, power, and multifaceted nature of the Grateful Dead phenomenon.
+A few of these collections are described below.

 The Herb Greene Photography Collection

 As a fellow founding member of the Haight-Ashbury, Herb Greene began photographing the band and surrounding scene in 1965.
 Like the band he photographed dozens of times over the next forty years, Greene became a professional, and his career is one of many that began in the Haight alongside the Dead and remained entwined with theirs.
 Many of the most seminal images of the band emerged from Greene’s portrait sessions with the Dead.
 His collection includes gelatin-silver prints in limited edition portfolios as well as several published books of his images.